 The JD-PhD Program is open to a small number of students who intend to pursue an academic career and whose research and teaching will be enriched by both the JD and PhD degrees.
 The program is designed to allow students to complete both degrees more efficiently than they would through consecutive degree programs.
 The timetable for the degree is approximately six to seven years of full-time study.
 The academic job placement will be either within a law school or business school.

-The course of study for the JD-PhD degree will be determined through consultation with the program directors at the Kellogg School and Northwestern's Law School
+The course of study for the JD-PhD degree will be determined through consultation with the program directors at the Kellogg School and Pritzker School of Law

 .
 The typical course of study is provided below: